xebialabs/integration-server-gradle-plugin/documentation/blog/2021-12-13-run-deploy-azure-aks-with-operator.md

 ```

 The cluster will be created with amount of servers and workers specified in the configuration.
 For this case,
  it will create 2 masters and 2 workers.
-The final URL to connect to UI is: `router-default.apps.yourhost.lnfl.p1.openshiftapps.com`.
+The final URL to connect to UI is:
+ `http://azure-aks-test-cluster.northcentralus.cloudapp.azure.com/xl-deploy/#/explorer` (composed of operator provider name and location).
 In case if you want to update the operator and use your own, you can change `operatorImage`.
-As you can see from this
- example, that's exactly what happened. `acierto/deploy-operator:1.0.6-openshift` is not the official operator.
- Information about `apiServerURL`, `host` and `oauthHostName` you should check in your OpenShift Cluster console.
+Cluster will create with 3 cluster nodes with default node-vm-size `Standard_DS2_v2` with 7GiB and 2vCPU.
+The location of the cluster will be `northcentralus`, check with `az account list-locations` for other location.